 Kimberley Sands Resort

-Formerly the Pinctada, this hotel has undergone a few changes in management and ownership in the last few years and to be honest has generated a few customer service issues in the past.
+Formerly the Pinctada, this hotel has undergone a few changes in management and ownership in the last few years and to be honest has generated a few customer service issues in the recent past.
 The property is centred on a lovely swimming pool and is a short walk to the beach.
 There is a range of room types here starting at a Courtyard Suite.

 The Pearle of Cable Beach

 This is a beautiful property set in quiet, lush surroundings.
 Basically the Pearle offers one, two and three bedroom apartment complexes with private plunge pools.
 But one of the bedrooms can be a standalone hotel room as it has its own entrance.
 But be careful with this option- the hotel room option is quite small and is attached to the main apartment.
 Travellers with young children may not like the separate entrance

 As the name suggests this is a Bali themed resort at Cable Beach – a relatively short walk to the beach.
 Broome has a history of interaction with Asia so this theme seems very apt.
 Surrounded by beautiful lush tropical gardens the resort offers self-contained Bali style villas usually with private outdoor Mandi bathrooms, a wonderful swimming pool and an expansive and reasonably priced spa.
 It is a really good option at Cable Beach.
 But if I had to voice one reservation – might be due a bit of a re-fresh!